Investigating the hyperparameter space of deep neural network models for reaction coordinates: Results and discussion

-Fig. \ref{fig:xai_wat} shows the contributions of CVs to the RCs at about the TS extracted by LIME and SHAP.
+Figure \ref{fig:xai_wat} shows the contributions of CVs to the RCs at about the TS extracted by LIME and SHAP.
 Note that these analyses include $q_2$, because excluding $q_2$ only slightly changed the result (Fig. \ref{fig:si_xai_wat}).
 Similarly to the case in vacuum, CV${}_{61}$, CV${}_{58}$, and CV${}_{54}$, corresponding to $\phi$, $\phi$, and $\theta$, respectively, are found to be the three major CVs.
 Apart from these three CVs, CV${}_{125}$, the electrostatic potential from the water on H${}_{18}$ ({\vele}) (Fig. \ref{fig:molecule}), shows up as a key feature from the solvent.
 In addition, CV${}_{105}$ and CV${}_{119}$, which are the electrostatic potential on H${}_{8}$ and C${}_{15}$, respectively, show notable contribution to the RC.
 Same trend is found in the SHAP result though the relative balance is somewhat changed.
 The scatter plots of {\vele} and $\phi$ or $\theta$, given in Figs. \ref{fig:corr_cvs_pb}(a) and (b), respectively, do not show a clear correlation between the changes of CVs and {\pb} or any apparent separatrix.
 On the other hand, the plot as a function of the three variables (Fig. \ref{fig:corr_cvs_pb}(c)) shows that there is a weak correlation between {\vele} and {\pb} near the separatrix in the ($\phi$, $\theta$) space.
 Thus the solvation coordinate {\vele} is contributing to the RC in a nontrivial manner.
 Interestingly, the importance of solvent effect to H${}_{18}$ have also been indicated by Ma and Dinner\cite{Ma.2005} for the C${}_{\mathrm{7eq}}$ $\leftrightharpoons$ $\alpha_{\mathrm{R}}$ transition through the torque coordinate as mentioned above.
+The structures about the TS for $q_1$ is also summarized in Figure \ref{fig:si_structre_ts_q1}.
+The figure shows that the position of H${}_{18}$ strongly depends on $\psi$, which ranges between $-123^{\circ} < \psi < -50^{\circ}$.
+A water molecule is frequently placed near H${}_{18}$ but without clear orientation.
+This confirms that the solvent contributes to the reaction coordinate in a collective manner.